 DAN BECKER, Director

-Dan Becker is the director of the Safe Climate Campaign, which he founded in 2008.
+Dan Becker is the director of the Center for Biological Diversity’s Safe Climate Transport Campaign.
 The Campaign fights global warming by:

 - Pressing governments to adopt and implement strong laws cleaning up global warming emissions.